 4.4.
-Local7
+Local8

-The Civil Protection Office of Camerino (COC) is the first authority that organises the response to a disaster or to an emergency, before successive possible interventions of regional and national civil protection departments.
+The Civil Protection Office of Camerino (COC) is the first authority that organises the response to a disaster or to an emergency, before potential following interventions of regional and national civil protection departments.
 When an emergency occurs, the COC activates the different support operation structures.
 The mayor is the head of COC within the municipality.